Skip to main content

 🚀

-Teaching LangChain concepts visually — seeing how components connect clarifies framework abstractions
+Teaching LangChain/LlamaIndex concepts visually in workshops, bootcamps, and team training — seeing how retrievers, chains, agents, and memory components connect clarifies framework abstractions

 Integration Ecosystem